nimakaviani/rubychy/README.md

 bot.send_message(link_message, text_message)
 ```
-Robochy supports the existing data types for Kik.
+Rubychyr supports the existing data types for Kik.
 Refer to the library for the details.

 ## Getting User Information
 ```ruby